aiherder78/mltrainer-exchange/README.md

 "nodemon app.js"  --> this is not secure if it's a publicly open port, because it will be transmitted over http instead of https

+TODO:  Test the new package.json by git cloning, npm install (will it start the server?)

 TODO:  Finish database method refactoring / putting it in a module

-TODO:  Create package.json with all modules needed so we can change "npm install greenlock-express express rethinkdb" to just "npm install".

 TODO:  Maybe delete all the database methods and just use an ORM like Thinky:  https://github.com/neumino/thinky
+           -->  I could move my functions to a separate module and then include thinky instead.